It will go down as one of the best Masters in history. Here were five big stories from the week...

 The 43-year-old produced one of the greatest comebacks in the history of sport.

-From not even being able to walk two years ago after a fourth back surgery, the American is now back on top of the golfing world.
+From not even being able to walk two years prior after a fourth back surgery, the American surged back to the top of the golfing world.

-Having been written off for the past few years, Woods captured his 15th Major in stunning fashion on what will go down as one of the greatest Masters Sundays ever seen.
+Having been written off for years, Woods captured his 15th Major in stunning fashion on what will go down as one of the greatest Masters Sundays ever seen.

 From 1997 when his father Earl was there to greet him on the 18th green, it went full circle with Woods hugging his children after the winning putt dropped.

-Woods is back inside the world’s top 10 and now looks like he has a Major-winning future ahead.
+Woods returned to the world’s top 10 with his Green Jacket victory and it gave us hope that there is a Major-winning future ahead.
 Exciting times for golf and sports fans.

 Francesco Molinari’s Augusta meltdown